Career in occupational therapy

 - Supervision and performance appraisal

-Maxine works as an Occupational Therapist in Newham’s Enablement Service and has found it to be friendly and supportive with a high standard of ethnics and flexible working.
+Maxine works as an occupational therapist and has found it to be friendly and supportive with a high standard of ethnics and flexible working.

 She says every day on the job is varied and can be challenging when working with older people assessing environmental adaptations and equipment provision that is person centred.